Assessment of COVID-19 hospitalization forecasts from a simplified SIR model: Results

+Since the solutions of the SH model~\eqref{eq:SH-DT} have only one peak, it is already known that its forecast accuracy will be poor if the train and test periods overlap with two successive waves.
+In this section, we investigate if there exist train periods such that the subsequent few weeks are forecasted with high accuracy by the SH model.

+For the Belgian data, Figure~\ref{fig:SHR_22PA_py_BELsum_1sttraintstart1_1sttraintend15_1sttesttend75_c111_MASE}\footnote{Reproduce with SHR\_22PA\_py\_BELsum\_1sttraintstart1\_1sttraintend15\_1sttesttend75\_c111.zip} shows, as a function of $t_c$, the MASE over the 60-day period $[t_c+1,t_c+60]$ obtained with the two-week train period $[t_c-13,t_c]$.
+As anticipated, for some train periods, the forecast error is high, with an MASE around 100 or above.
+For most train periods, the MASE is around 10.
+However, when the train period is located around the first peak, the MASE goes down to around 1.
+This means that the forecast error over the 60 days is so low that it is comparable to the daily variation of the data.

+Figure~\ref{fig:SHR_12PA_BEL_traintstart8_traintstop38_c111}\footnote{ Reproduce with SHR\_19PA\_py\_BELsum\_1sttraintstart16\_1sttraintend32\_1sttesttend123\_c111.zip} compares the observed hospitalization curve with the hospitalizations forecasted by the model for a few train periods chosen around the first peak.
+The forecast errors are indeed remarkably small.
+This finding is compatible with the considerations in Section~\ref{sec:b-then-S0}, where we concluded that the estimation of $\bar\beta$, under a simple noise model, should be most accurate slightly before the peak of $H_o(t)$.
-In Figure~\ref{fig:SHR_15PA_py_BEL_1sttraintstart1_1sttraintstop15_c111_2D}, we superpose the results obtained with various train periods of 14 days.
-The figure corroborates the comments of Section~\ref{sec:b-then-S0}.

-In particular, if the train period is fully located before the peak, then the predictions are rather inaccurate.
-Placing the train period around the peak gives excellent prediction results.
-When the train period is fully located in the decrease phase, the estimation of $\bar\beta$ and $\bar{S}(t_i)$ is seen to be very sensitive, but this does not affect much the quality of the prediction of $H(t)$.
+In Figure~\ref{fig:SHR_15PA_py_BEL_1sttraintstart1_1sttraintstop15_c111_2D},\footnote{Reproduce with SHR\_19PA\_py\_BELsum\_1sttraintstart1\_1sttraintend15\_1sttesttend123\_c111.zip} we superpose the results obtained with various train periods of 14 days for Belgium.
+The figure further corroborates the comments of Section~\ref{sec:b-then-S0}.
+In particular, if the train period is fully located before the peak, then the forecasts are rather inaccurate.
+Placing the train period around the peak gives excellent forecast results.
+When the train period is fully located in the decrease phase, the estimation of $\bar\beta$ and $\bar{S}(t_i)$ is seen to be very sensitive, but this does not affect much the quality of the forecast of $H(t)$.